yusufekerdiker/javaMail/README.md

 4.)
 Add delete attachment <br>
 5.)
 Make it responsive for fullscreen <br>
 6.)
 Create undo-redo button with memento pattern for message area <br>
 7.)
-Make the design "from
-                     mail", not "from: email" <br>
+Create log on every successfull send mail button click <br>
 8.)
-Create log on every successfull send mail button click <br>
-9.)
 Add custom JOptionPane and it will send string where it is used and that sent string will be printed inside the error box
 </pre>